danielerapati/2years-oncall/PITCHME.md

 Note:
 The actual tool may vary: some refer to this as "carrying a pager"

-Basically it something that you have to carry with you and care for but it secretly hates you ...
+Basically it has to do with something that is with you at all times and you care for but it secretly hates you ...

 +++?image=assets/i-hate-you-human-cropped.jpg&size=auto 90%